This article is for informational use only, should not be considered clinical advice, and does not establish a patient-therapist relationship.

 During this time it can also be helpful to separate what you do have control over from what you don’t have control over.
 Often times when we feel regret, we are hyperfocused on things we can no longer control.
 Though there are likely things you can’t change in your situation, there’s probably plenty that you can change, no matter how big or how small those things are.

 The last thing to remember is to be easy on yourself and give yourself a break.
 The world is flexible and impermanent.
-If your regret is strong, remember its intensity will pass with time.
+If your regret is strong, remember there’s always professional help.
+I offer online counseling in Okinawa, Japan, and California.
+You’re always welcome.